HOW UNIVERSAL AI ASSISTANTS ARE REWRITING BRAND ENGAGEMENT

 Consumers don’t need their assistant to feel human.
 They need it to feel right.

-Welcome to functional trust—the real currency of AI-powered engagement.
 If the assistant makes a bad call, your brand wears it.
 Whether it's a wrong product suggestion or a misrepresented value claim, the consumer doesn’t blame the algorithm.
 They blame you.

 So for brands, that means: